chithub22/KeyLogger-WebService/index.md

 ## What is "Keylogger-WebService"?
 <a class="zip_download_link" href="https://github.com/pages-themes/slate/zipball/master">Download this project as a .zip file</a>

-"Keylogger-WebService"is a keylogger that sends a log containing all the keys that are pressed by the victim.
+"Keylogger-WebService"is a keylogger that sends a log containing all the keys that are pressed by the victim and displayed on the site
 [Link repository](https://github.com/0xFreddox/KeyLogger-WebService/edit/gh-pages/index.md)
 ### Markdown